 - Enteropathy – malabsorption syndrome characterized by inflammation of the small intestine and the loss of microvilli structure.

 4. Use of certain medications

-- Proton-pump Inhibitors – increases bacterial colonization in the duodenum and slows intestinal transit.
-This is one reason why it is important to use the best probiotics for SIBO natural treatment.
+- Proton pump Inhibitors – increase bacterial colonization in the duodenum and slow intestinal transit.
+This is one reason why using the best probiotics for SIBO natural treatment is important.

-- Immunosuppresant medications – affects the body’s natural immune response to fight harmful bacteria
+- Immunosuppressant medications – affect the body’s natural immune response to fight harmful bacteria.

 Diagnosis and Tests

 Two tests are commonly conducted to confirm bacterial overgrowth – breath tests and bacterial culture.
 Nevertheless, there are more than two options that may be employed.
-Below is the list of all available technology for the purpose of clinical or research testing:
+Below is the list of all available technology for clinical or research testing:

-This is the most direct way to analyse the quality and quantity of the bacterial population.
+This is the most direct way to analyze the quality and quantity of the bacterial population.
 For this procedure, liquids are taken from the proximal jejunum through a catheter and an endoscope.
 Samples were also previously collected by intubating the small bowel.
-However, the old method was cumbersome and time-consuming so more diagnostic centers are taking advantage of endoscopy.
+However, the old method was cumbersome and time-consuming, so more diagnostic centers are taking advantage of endoscopy.

 - Expensive and time-consuming